sphinx-contrib/napoleon/docs/source/index.rst

 Napoleon - *Marching toward legible docstrings*
 ===============================================

+.. note:: As of Sphinx 1.3, the napoleon extension will come packaged with Sphinx under `sphinx.ext.napoleon`.
+The `sphinxcontrib.napoleon` extension will continue to work with Sphinx <= 1.2.

 Are you tired of writing docstrings that look like this::

     :param path: The path of the file to wrap